 But the rest of you will find NordVPN to be the better solution.
 If you’re committed to VPN usage, you won’t mind paying for a few years in advance to get one of the cheapest rates on the market—the second and third years are surprisingly inexpensive.

-NordVPN offers the best Netflix connectivity of any VPN I tested (read the full review here), some very fast servers (though you may have to try a few before you find one), more features, and superior security.
+NordVPN offers the best Netflix connectivity of any VPN I tested, some very fast servers (though you may have to try a few before you find one), more features, and superior security.
 I highly recommend it.

-If you’re still not sure which to choose, take them both for a test drive.
-While neither company offers a free trial period, they both stand behind their service with a 30-day money back guarantee.
+If you’re still not sure which to choose between NordVPN and ExpressVPN, take them both for a test drive.
+While neither company offers a free trial period, they both stand behind their service with a 30-day money-back guarantee.
 Subscribe to both, evaluate each app, run your own speed tests, and try connecting to the streaming services most important to you.
 See for yourself which one best meets your needs.